-DNA methylation analysis[32]{Zhou, 2018 #50}[33][34-36]
+DNA methylation analysis

-[37]
+Quality Control and Normalization

+We performed quality control and normalization for methylation probes using the process documented by SeSAMe ver.
+1.15.7 with default parameters [32].
+This procedure includes removal of low-quality and cross-reactive probes followed by normalizations for background fluorescence and differences in distribution between type I and type II probes.
+The resulting normalized intensities were represented by average β values (methylated probe intensity over sum of methylated and unmethylated probe intensities).
+M-values were calculated as the log2 ratio of the intensities of methylated probes versus unmethylated probes and used in subsequent analysis [33].

+After quality control, it is common to adjust for variation in methylation profile across cell types using a reference set.
+At the time of this study, there is no known reference set for nasal-epithelial tissue.
+There was also a concern that, due to the small sample size, reference-free approaches would not be robust to outliers or other technical variation.
+Instead, we used Removal of Unwanted Variability for Methylation (RUVm) to identify an empirical set of negative control probes which could then be used to remove remaining sources of unwanted variation using RUV-4 [34-36].When estimating negative control probes, we preserved biological variability due to vape status, age, and sex.
+We included two normalization factors after inspection of an elbow plot, a relative log-expression plot, and clustering along the first two principal components of the normalized M-values.

+Differentially Methylated Positions (DMPs)

+We modeled M-values using linear models adjusting for vape status, recruitment center, sex, age, and the two normalization factors.
+T-tests were used to determine if the addition of vape status to the models added significantly to the prediction of M-values above that achieved by recruitment center, sex, age, and the two normalization factors alone.
+We finally corrected for epigenomic inflation using bacon [37] and for multiple comparisons using FDR adjustment.

+Targeted Methylation Analysis

 We mapped CpG sites to their respective genes using annotation for Illumina’s 850K methylation arrays [38] to generate a list of CpGs for targeted methylation analysis.
 Then, a subset of CpG sites was selected based upon the 7,136 genes found to be differentially expressed when vape users are compared to none vape users in the RNA-seq data.
-Finally, we repeated the FDR adjustment for multiple testing using bacon-corrected p-values [32].
 Secondly, we conducted another targeted analysis which included only the CpG sites which were annotated to the genes found in the Gene Ontologies[39] for “inflammatory response”, “immune system process”, “immune response”, and “cilium”.
 This search also included CpG sites annotated to the AHRR gene, which has been the subject of tobacco-related research.[40]
 We again repeated the FDR p-value adjustment for only the CpG sites associated with these genes (FDR < 0.2).

 Assessment of differentially methylated regions (DMRs)

-The comb-p (combining p-values) method introduce by Kechris, et. al. [41] was used and implemented in the python package comb-pv [42].
+The comb-p (combining p-values) method [41] was used and implemented in the python package combined-pvalues 0.50.6 [42].
 This method results in the identification of differentially methylated regions along with the CpG probes and genes which those regions overlap.
-Corrections for multiple testing in comb-p are made using the Sidak correction and all sidak-corrected p-values up to a type-I error rate of 0.2 are reported.
+Corrections for multiple testing in comb-p are made using the Sidak correction and all Sidak-corrected p-values up to a type-I error rate of 0.2 are reported.

 Results